monix/monix.io/_tut/docs/2x/tutorials/parallelism.md

-If ordering of results does not matter, you can also use [Task.gatherUnordered]({{ site.api2x }}monix/eval/Task$.html#gatherUnordered[A](in:TraversableOnce[monix.eval.Task[A]]):monix.eval.Task[List[A]]) instead of `gather`, which might yield better results, given it's non-blocking execution.
+If ordering of results does not matter, you can also use [Task.gatherUnordered]({{ site.api2x }}monix/eval/Task$.html#gatherUnordered[A](in:TraversableOnce[monix.eval.Task[A]]):monix.eval.Task[List[A]]) instead of `gather`, which might yield better results, given its non-blocking execution.

 ### Imposing a Parallelism Limit